nicknickel/nicknickel.github.io/content/posts/The Spiritual Fitness Plan.md

 **The Finish Line**

 Doing this routine will not get you to heaven.
 It won't force your problems to go away.
 It won't make God bless you.
 It's a tool that will allow God to work on your heart, grow your relationship with Him, and help you discover what you're capable of.
-Always remember that you aren't perfect and God knows this.
+Remember that you aren't perfect and God knows this.
 If you fail, God won't be disappointed.
 He will be proud of your effort and heart to pursue Him.